Primordial reheating in $f(R)$ cosmology by spontaneous decay of scalarons: Introduction

-Recently, Appleby et al. \cite{Appleby2010} considered dark energy $f(R)$ models that suffer from the weak singularity problem with the issue of the scalaron mass overshooting the Planck mass.
-They considered curing these pathological conditions by adding a term quadratic in the Ricci scalar so that a primordial inflationary phase could be invoked along with a late-time de-Sitter phase.
-However, such combined models were found to give insufficient reheating with a different primordial power spectrum index.
-Despite the additional $R^2$ term, the behaviour in the primordial period is entirely different from the original $R^2$ inflationary model.
+Appleby et al. \cite{Appleby2010} considered dark energy $f(R)$ models that suffer from a weak singularity problem with the issue of the scalaron mass overshooting the Planck mass.
+They considered curing this pathological conditions by adding a term quadratic in the Ricci scalar.
+Thus the full model could address a primordial inflationary phase along with a late-time de-Sitter phase.
+However, this combined model was found to give insufficient reheating with a slightly different primordial power spectrum index.
+The behaviour in the primordial period is different from the original $R^2$ inflationary model.
 This suggests a profound influence of such modified dark energy models on the dynamics in the primordial phase.
-Their numerical solutions show abrupt jumps and very few oscillations following the de-Sitter phase which is a completely different behaviour from the standard oscillatory phase of the pure $R^2$ model.
-Moreover, this regime indicates inadequate reheating and the growth rate goes like $a \sim t^{1/2}$.
-This may signal that the universe goes into the present de-Sitter phase after an inflationary phase without a radiation or matter dominant era.
-However, upon considering the back-reaction, the behaviour was found to be significantly different from those without back-reaction, but the conclusions remained almost the same as before.
-Whereas their work was carried out in Jordan frame, Motohashi and Nishizawa \cite{Motohashi2012} analyzed the same problem in the Einstein frame and gave constraints on the parameters involved.
+Their numerical solutions show abrupt jumps and very few oscillations following the inflationary phase which is a completely different behaviour from the standard oscillatory phase of the pure $R^2$ model.
+Moreover, this regime indicates inadequate reheating although the growth rate goes like $a \sim t^{1/2}$.
+This may signal that the universe goes into the present de-Sitter phase after an inflationary phase without an intermediate matter dominant era.
+Upon considering the back-reaction, the behaviour was found to be significantly different from those without back-reaction, but the conclusions remained almost the same as before.
+Whereas their work was carried out in the Jordan frame, Motohashi and Nishizawa \cite{Motohashi2012} analyzed the same problem in the Einstein frame and gave constraints on the parameters involved.